42BV/quality-workshop-refactoring/README.md

 # Quality workshop: refactoring an existing codebase
-Contains exercises on refactoring an existing codebase
+Contains exercises on refactoring an existing codebase.

 We are going to refactor an existing codebase.
-It's build with the Springframework Dependency Injection framework.
+It's build with the Spring Dependency Injection framework.
+The domain is bank account centric.
 The main functionality of this code lies in the AccountService.
 This service handles transaction requests which will be checked and executed.
+All money amounts in this domain are implicitly in euro currency.
+So that's why you won't find explicit Currency class usage within this domain.

 We will be taking several refactor steps.
 After each step we can verify if the software still does what it has to do by running the AccountServiceTest and ElevenCheckTest.
 This is also the main lesson of this exercise: you can never start refactoring existing code without a proper unittest base!